Tropical Storm Beta forms in the Gulf of Mexico

 A second tropical system with a Greek alphabet name formed Friday afternoon, according to the National Hurricane Center.

-Tropical Storm Beta formed at 5 p.m.
-ET on Friday in the Gulf of Mexico and could strengthen into a hurricane.
+Little change in strength is forecast during the next couple of days before Beta reaches the Texas coast.
+Weakening is anticipated once Beta moves inland.

-As of Saturday at 5 p.m., the storm has maximum sustained winds of 60 mph with higher gusts and was stationary.
+As of Sunday at 11 a.m., the storm has maximum sustained winds of 60 mph with higher gusts and is moving west-northwest at 3 mph.

 SPECIAL COVERAGE: Hurricane Guide | Tropical Weather